LearnPress/learnpress/readme.txt

 == Changelog ==

 = 3.2.7.5 =
-~ Fix run Elementor with question
+~ Fixed run Elementor with question.
-~ Fix lesson preview not show button complete when user enrolled ~ Add tag apply_filter 'learn-press/order-item-not-course-id' on received-order ~ Add tag apply_filter 'learn-press/tmpl-button-purchase-course' before return button purchase course ~ Optimize (permalink of items course)
+~ Fixed lesson preview not show button complete when user enrolled.
+~ Add tag apply_filter 'learn-press/order-item-not-course-id' on received-order.
+~ Add tag apply_filter 'learn-press/tmpl-button-purchase-course' before return button purchase course.
+~ Optimize (permalink of items course).
-~ Show finish course button when items of course completed but course not passed.
+~ Show finish course button when items of course completed although the course not passed.
-~ Show explanation when user completed quiz
+~ Fixed explanation of question when user completed quiz.
-~ Allow re-viewing questions after completing the quiz.
-Unless otherwise have Retake
+~ Hide description of quiz when the quiz completed.

 = 3.2.7.4 =
 ~ Fix can't load items when select on Order Backend